-Andy’s still sharing his worldview, but now it’s through archived award-winning short film production for the BBC and his extraordinarily fine images captured on digital SLRs that so regularly appeared in leading, quality UK magazines such as Outdoor Photography, Black and White Photography, BBC Wildlife, and international publications and presentations by the United Nations Development Programme.
+Andy’s still sharing his worldview, but now it’s through archived award-winning short film production for the BBC and his extraordinarily fine images captured on digital SLRs that so regularly appeared in leading, quality UK magazines such as Outdoor Photography, Black and White Photography, BBC Wildlife, and international publications such as ANA’s Wingspan and presentations by the United Nations Development Programme.

 If a picture can speak a thousand words – then it’s fair to say that Andy’s work is making a considerable contribution to communicating his understanding of, and passion for the natural world and its preservation.
 Andy also assisted environmental organizations around the world.